0xchase/CMSC388Z-lecture1/README.md

             s3.len()
     ); // 16 36 59
 ```
 The problem is, the string we see is not the way they are stored in Rust.
 Rust strores each string as  a `Vec<u8>`.
 If the string encodes only UTF-8 characters, each byte corresponds to a character, like `s1`.
-However, if the string contains non-UTF-8 characters, such as unicode characters, for example `s2` and `s3`, as you can see, the length of the strings are not equalt to the number of characters we see in the string, this is because
+However, if the string contains non-UTF-8 characters, such as unicode characters, for example `s2` and `s3`, as you can see, the length of the strings are not equalt to the number of characters we see in the string.

-    // The problem with C style char*:
-    // Not obvious if it's modifyiable.

-    // Where does this reference live
-    // .data
-    let s: &str = "rust";
-    // ^ inmutable.

-    // Rust seems to have several types of strings: str, &str, and String.
-    // Why do we do this?
-People don't like this about rust.
-    // But like everything else, Rust has good reason!

-    // Heap allocated, string.
-    // UTF-8, growable, modifyiable, guaranteed to be correct UTF-8
-    let s: String = "rust".to_string();

-    // Example from O'Reilly book
-    let noodles: String = "noodles".to_string();
-    let oodles: &str = &noodles[1..];
-    let poodles = "ಠ_ಠ"; // Pre allocated read-only memory.

-    // Notice `str` by _itself_ is a type!
-What does this mean?
-    // It's called an "unsized type".
-    // Why don't languages like Java or Python have this issue?

-    // String are laid out in pretty much the same way as arrays.
-    // Notice the analogies between strings and &str:
-    // String ~~ Vec<T>
-    // &str ~~ &[T]
-    // str ~~ [T]
-}
 ```

 ### Functions